geraldabrhm/IF3260_Tugas3_K03_G08/README.md

 9. Camera Radius: to zoom in or zoom out the camera view which affects to the size of the objects
 10. Light Position: to adjust the position of the light for shading feature
 11. Light Shader: to enable color shading to objects
-12. Reset view: to return objects to their default settings
+12. Reset view: to set objects to their default settings
 13. Export: to export file and save it into the computer
 14. Import/Choose File: to import and load file
-15. Help: to see usage guide of the program
+15. Help: to see the usage guide of the program

 ## Project Status